vicramon/lazer-rails/README.md

 # Lazer Ruby Gem

-This gem provides a Rails engine that allows Lazer to import your apps scopes and Active Record relationships.
+This gem provides a Rails engine that allows Lazer to import your app's scopes and Active Record relationships.

 ## Installation
 Add this line to your application's Gemfile: